kennethmray/rubrik-vmware-dr/README.md

 # rubrik-vmware-dr

-This will 'Live Mount' user specified Rubrik replicated VMs at a remote location. (oh and the script iss in Python)
+This will 'Live Mount' user specified Rubrik replicated VMs at a remote location. (oh and the script is in Python)

 A colon-delimited text file lists the VMs and the Host you would like the VMs to run.